 A veteran's benefits are greatly reduced during their incarceration.
 Those benefits can be reopened after incarceration is completed; however, veterans typically have had to wait several months to receive benefits as they cannot file a claim until they are separated or paroled from the correctional facility.
 By completing the reopening process prior to release, a veteran can get back on solid footing sooner.

 In addition, veterans who may be eligible for disability compensation can now engage in the application process while incarcerated.
-With the introduction of the Disability Questionnaires, an incarcerated veteran no longer has to go to a VA Medical Center for the required exam.
-Under the MDOC and MVAA pilot program, MDOC health care providers complete the DBQ and a veteran can submit the necessary medical information along with their application for the VA to make the disability determination.
+With the introduction of the Disability Questionnaires, an incarcerated veteran may no longer have to go to a VA Medical Center for the required exam.
+Under the MDOC and MVAA pilot program, a veteran can submit the necessary medical information along with their application for the VA to make the disability determination.
 The MDOC has committed to transporting veterans to a VA Medical Center if a DBQ is not available for the claimed disability or if a specialty examination is required.

 Veteran Legal Clinics